Scurrlin/Scurrlin/README.md

 <table>
 <tr>
 <td>
 From helping my college friends with music theory homework to implementing dozens of uniquely tailored solutions during my 5 years in higher education, I have forged a battle-tested passion for optimization.
 I'm a persistent problem solver with a lifelong interest in software, tech hardware and music.
-Skilled in critical thinking, I approach software development projects with enthusiasm and unwavering commitment to finding the best possible course of action.
+Skilled in critical thinking, I approach software development projects with enthusiasm and an unwavering commitment to finding the best possible course of action.
 </td>
 </tr>
 </table>